Dunedan/django-lockdown/README.rst

     def secret_page(request):
         # ...

-The decorator accepts six arguments:
+The decorator accepts seven arguments:

 ``form``
   The form to use for providing an admin preview, rather than the form